Double Degree Programmes

 The following pages will provide you with information about our double-degree programmes.
 For general inquiries about double degrees, please contact the Unit for International Relations and Mobility.

-If you are studying at one of our partner universities and wish to get an additional degree from TU Darmstadt, please apply directly via the sending university.
+If you are studying at one of our partner universities and wish to receive an additional degree from TU Darmstadt, please apply directly to your home institution.

 Incoming Students from Europe